Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Glock Night Sights Necessary Tools

-Get your nut driver out and remove the front sight.
-I like to screw in the old screw back into the sight for safe keeping.
+Once you screw it out, the front sight should fall free.
+I like to screw the old screw back into the sight for safekeeping.

 Glock Front Sight Nut Driver

 Then hold the front sight so it doesn’t pop out, and screw it in.
-Don’t torque it too much since the screw can break.
-Double-check that the sight is straight.
+Don’t torque it too much, as the screw is small and can break if you apply too much pressure.

 Glock Front Sight Install